-Every council and separately incorporated chapter must qualify for an exemption from federal income tax under Section 501(c)(3) of the Internal Revenue Code as an organization organized exclusively for educational, scientific, or charitable purposes.
+Every state council/separately incorporated chapter must qualify for an exemption from federal income tax under Section 501(c)(3) of the Internal Revenue Code as an organization organized exclusively for educational, scientific, or charitable purposes.

-ENA administers a group exemption process to assist councils and separately incorporated chapters to achieve 501(c)(3) status without individually going through the IRS application process.
+ENA National administers a group exemption process to assist state councils/separately incorporated chapters to achieve 501(c)(3) status without individually going through the IRS application process.

-The 501(c)(3) status is for federal income tax exemption purposes only; the councils and separately incorporated chapters retain their independent status, their own FEIN and are responsible for meeting all applicable federal, state and local filing requirements.
+The 501(c)(3) status is for federal income tax exemption purposes only; the state councils/separately incorporated chapters retain their independent status, their own FEIN, and are responsible for meeting all applicable federal, state, and local filing requirements.

-Once a council or separately incorporated chapter has successfully met the requirements to be included in ENA's group exemption, it must continue to qualify as a 501(c)(3) organization and act in accordance with its purposes.
-ENA will complete an annual filing to maintain the group tax exemption, which covers councils and separately incorporated chapters.
-The purpose of such ENA filing is to confirm to the IRS that the councils continue to meet the required criteria for their exemption - namely their purpose and activities are focused on the advancement of emergency nursing through education and public awareness.
-However, each council and separately incorporated chapter is responsible for filing its own annual Form 990 with the IRS as discussed below.
+Once a state council/separately incorporated chapter has successfully met the requirements to be included in ENA's group exemption, it must continue to qualify as a 501(c)(3) organization and act in accordance with its purposes.
+ENA National will complete an annual filing to maintain the group tax exemption, which covers the state councils/separately incorporated chapters.
+The purpose of such ENA filing is to confirm to the IRS that the councils continue to meet the required criteria for their exemption - namely that their purpose and activities are focused on the advancement of emergency nursing through education and public awareness.
+However, each state council/separately incorporated chapter is responsible for filing its own annual Form 990 with the IRS as discussed below.

-Contact Component Relations with questions related to the group exemption process.
+The ENA Component Relations department and ENA Finance department will assist state councils/separately incorporated chapters with questions related to the group exemption process.